All Episodes

 Well, I appreciate that.

-I wanted to get to uh I spoke to you in September when uh our little communist friend from Venezuela came up and called Bush the devil, and I called you up and I said there's gonna be a backlash, and you said, How so are people gonna protest the sitcoat gas station?
+I spoke to you in September when our little communist friend from Venezuela came up and called Bush the devil.

-I said, No, conservatives are smart, they'll vote with their pocketbook.
+They'll vote with their pocketbook.

-He hooked up with the other communist up in Boston, Joe Kennedy, and is given millions of dollars.
+He hooked up with the other communist up in Boston, Joe Kennedy, and has given millions of dollars, I mean, millions of barrels of oil to that little organization that he has up there.

-So uh it definitely has worked.
+So it definitely has worked.

-When someone comes in and salts American and is doing what he's doing now to all the American companies, basically paying them ten cents on a dollar what they invested in there.
+When someone comes and assaults an American and is doing what he's doing now to all the American companies, basically paying them 10 cents on the dollar, what they invested in there, it's an amazing thing.

-I think the name changed from sit go to whatever his new name is was in petrol express, whatever.
+I think the name changed from Sitgo to whatever his new name is was in Petrol Express, whatever.

 I think that was in the works even before he came up and said he smelled the sulfur of the presence of Bush, the devil in the United Nations.